jamf/DEPNotify/README.md

 You access defaults key via the defaults command using the `menu.nomad.DEPNotify` domain.
 This file will be written at `~/Library/Preferences/menu.nomad.DEPNotify.plist`

-DEPNotify gets the EULA contents from a text file.
+DEPNotify gets the EULA contents from a text file, see `pathToEULA` below.

+When the registration is complete DEPNotify will write the contents of the input to a file named `DEPNotify.plist` in the default path `/Users/Shared/`.
+This default path can be changed with the `PathToPlistFile` key.

 Sample EULA window:
 ![DEPNotify EULA](./.gitlab/eula_demo.png)